7mdb/ClassicArcadeGame/README.md

 ## Instructions

 ### How to run the game:
-- You can play the game by going to the following link:
+- You can play the game by going to the following link: https://7mdb.github.io/ClassicArcadeGame/
-- Or, by downloading the repository and run the file ```index.html ``` in your favoriate browser.
+- Or, by downloading the repository and run the file ```index.html ``` in your favourite browser.
 ### rules:

 In this game you have a Player and Enemies (bugs).
 The goal of the player is to reach the water, without colliding into any one of the enemies.